Vitória (film)

 Vitória is a 2025 Brazilian drama film directed by Andrucha Waddington and Breno Silveira, and written by Paula Fiúza.
 It was produced by Conspiração Filmes in partnership with the streaming service Globoplay.
 The film stars Fernanda Montenegro and is based on the book Dona Vitória Joana da Paz, by Fábio Gusmão, which tells the true story of Joana Zeferino da Paz, known by the pseudonym Dona Vitória.
 The film premiered on March 13, 2025.

-Synopsis

-Nina (Fernanda Montenegro) is an elderly woman who lives alone and feels distressed by the increasing violence in her neighborhood.
-Amid conflicts with her neighbors, she decides to film the movement of drug traffickers from her window, hoping to assist the police.
-After months of recording suspicious activities, her initiative attracts the attention of a journalist, who approaches Nina and offers to support her in her mission.

 Production

 The film's director, Breno Silveira, died during the early stages of filming in May 2022.
 As a result, Andrucha Waddington took over to complete the project.
 Filming resumed in July of the same year and concluded in December.
 Dona Vitória, the woman who inspired the story, died in February 2023 at the age of 97, with her real identity being revealed only after her death.

 In November 2022, Linn da Quebrada was confirmed as part of the film's cast.